UniVideo: Unified Understanding, Generation, and Editing for Videos: Experiments

 \subsection{Implementation Details}

 We adopt qwen2.5VL-7B~\citep{bai2025qwen2} as the MLLM backbone and HunyuanVideo-T2V-13B~\citep{kong2024hunyuanvideo} as the MMDiT backbone.
 The original HunyuanVideo use two text encoders; we remove them and instead use qwen2.5VL as the unified multi-modal embedder.
 To align feature dimensions between qwen2.5VL and HunyuanVideo, we apply an MLP with a $4\times$ expansion.
-Training is conducted on 32 H100 GPUs.
+Additional details are provided in the Appendix.